krishaamer/green-filter-research/research/literature/ai.md

 | Emotion-handling program   |
 | Electronic pet             |
 | Tool for venting           |

+From assistant to companion to friend The best help for anxiety is a friend

+Tamagotchi - perhaps not a human-like friend but an animal-like friend.

 -   @cromptonDecisionpointdilemmaAnotherProblem2021 highlights AI as
     decision-support for humans while differentiating between intended